Infisical/terraform-provider-infisical/docs/resources/secret_approval_policy.md

 Optional:

 - `id` (String) The ID of the approver
-- `name` (String) The name of the approver.
+- `username` (String) The username of the approver.
 By default, this is the email